School Logo

 Welcome to Year 5 2025/2026.

-We have a new Year 5 team; Mrs Alcoe, Mr Mason and Miss Kirkman will be the adults in the classroom.
+Our Year 5 team; Mrs Alcoe, Mr Mason and Miss Kirkman.

 We look forward to guiding you through your first year as Upper Key Stage Two and all of the extra responsibilities (and fun) that go with Year 5!